1jonathang/1jonathang/README.md

  - Brooklyn born and raised

 ## What I love to do
- - Powerlifting and gym🏋🏽
+ - Powerlifting and gym 🏋🏽
- - Studying data structurs & alg at [Structy](https://www.structy.net/)🖥️
+ - Studying data structurs & alg at [Structy](https://www.structy.net/) 🖥️
- - Grinding CS2 and Deep Rock Galactic🎮
+ - Grinding CS2 and Deep Rock Galactic 🎮